-The Woodlands, previously known as Broom Cottages Pupil Referral Unit, is the Durham County Council provision for both permanently excluded pupils and those identified as close to permanent exclusion.
+The Woodlands, previously known as Broom Cottages Pupil Referral Unit, is the Durham County Council provision for permanently excluded pupils, those identified as close to permanent exclusion, and those who cannot attend school because of health needs.

 For pupils aged 11-16 the provision is located across 2 bases ‘The Elms’ and ‘The Maples’ in Ferryhill, Durham.
 The Elms and the Maples have a capacity of 70 pupils.

-For pupils age 5-11 the provisions are co-located within a mainstream primary school in Langley Park (The Willows) and a second primary base (The Beeches) located at Broom Cottages Primary School.
-Each Primary base has capacity of 15 pupils.
+For pupils age 5-11 the provision is co-located within two mainstream primary schools. and the Beeches are based at Broom Cottages Primary School in Ferryhill, The Willows is temporarily based in Ferryhill.
+Each Primary base has a capacity of 8 pupils.

 - To provide appropriate short term educational provision, for up to two terms in Key Stage 3, to pupils who have been permanently excluded.